 Before wrapping up, Cady had this to say:

 One final thought germane to this anniversary: I was with Pelle during the summer 1983 when he actually bought the Porsche 911 turbo he was ultimately killed in.
 We went to VAG Stockholm, a high end car dealership, and Pelle took possession of the car.
 I drove Kerstin’s car from the dealership back to Barnansgaten 24 with Pelle leading the way.
 My memory of this is significant because the car was Pelle’s ultimate demise.

-Pelle Lindbergh was full of life.
+Lindbergh was full of life.
 He captivated fans across the sport, but Philadelphia always had a special place in Lindergh’s heart dating back to his Hammarby days in Sweden.
-His idol, was Bernie Parent and Bernie became Pelle’s mentor.
+His idol, was Bernie, who became Lindbergh’s mentor.
 He went through the highs and lows, but left everything out on the ice.